What does Mental Health America do?

 Can you recommend a counselor, therapist or psychiatrist?

 We can't recommend or endorse a specific therapist, counselor or psychiatrist.
-However, we do offer an online Therapist Directory for Southeastern Wisconsin.
-In addition, we offer a searchable Resource Directory for Milwaukee County which provides information about mental health services, advocacy organizations, helplines and more.
+We offer a searchable Resource Directory for Milwaukee County which provides information about mental health services, advocacy organizations, helplines and more.
 If you are outside of Milwaukee County, our Statewide Resources by County page provides a number of resources for each county.

 Does Mental Health America of Wisconsin provide counseling?